 And those two women in their quick embrace

 By men or miracles.
 It was the child

 Who laid his shadow on their afternoon

 Back the broad echoes of those beating wings.

-*This is the second Kingdom Poets post about Elizabeth Jennings: first post
+*This is the second Kingdom Poets post about Elizabeth Jennings: first post, third post

 Entry written by D.S.
 Martin.
 His latest poetry collection, Conspiracy of Light: Poems Inspired by the Legacy of C.S.
 Lewis, is available from Wipf & Stock as is his earlier award-winning collection, Poiema.